How do I create an account with login.gov?

 Configure a second layer of security

-Next, you will configure a secondary authentication factor.
+Next, you will configure a secondary authentication method.
 The second step keeps your account more secure than using only a password.
 You can choose between text messages, phone calls, an authentication application, a security key, or backup codes.
 Government employees can also use their PIV or CAC cards.

 Text message/SMS or Phone call

-If you select Text message/SMS or Phone call as a second authentication factor, enter a phone number at which you can get phone calls or text messages.
+If you select Text message/SMS or Phone call as a second authentication method, enter a phone number at which you can get phone calls or text messages.
 If you have a landline, you must receive your security code by phone call. login.gov cannot send security codes to extensions or voicemails.

 We will send a unique security code to that phone number each time you sign into your account.